juanprypc/prypco_dashboard/README.md

 }
 ```

-Provide either `agentProfileId` (Supabase `agent_profiles.id`) or `agentCode`. `amount` and `points` are required. `paidAt` defaults to “now” when omitted. `reference` becomes the receipt number (a UUID is generated when missing).
+Provide either `agentProfileId` (Supabase `agent_profiles.id`) or `agentCode`. `amount`, `points`, and `recordId` are required. `paidAt` defaults to “now” when omitted. `reference` becomes the receipt number (a UUID is generated when missing).
 The endpoint looks up the agent in Supabase to populate the “Received from Ms./Mr.” line; you can optionally supply `agentName` in the payload to override that lookup.

-The response body contains a base64-encoded PDF and the resolved metadata:
+By default the API uploads the generated PDF straight to Airtable using the following environment variables:

+- `AIRTABLE_PAT` – personal access token with write access to the base.
+- `AIRTABLE_BASE_ID` – Airtable base ID (e.g. `appfpvMsWzOFxl8ug`).
+- `AIRTABLE_RECEIPT_TABLE_ID` – table ID or name containing the ledger rows (defaults to `AIRTABLE_TABLE_ID`).
+- `AIRTABLE_RECEIPT_FIELD_ID` – attachment field ID (recommended).
+  Optionally set `AIRTABLE_RECEIPT_FIELD_NAME` if you prefer to update by field name.

+You can override any of these per request with `baseId`, `tableId`, `receiptFieldId`, `receiptFieldName`, or disable replacement by passing `replaceExisting: false`.

+The response payload still includes the PDF metadata (and base64) for convenience:

 ```json
 {